Your May Horoscope, Revealed

 If you’ve been waiting to make a power move, trust your intuition on the 13th when the sun trines a retrograde Pluto.
 The planet of transformation is creating a window of opportunity to alter our lives.
 Prepare yourself for a day of passion on May 14th when charming Venus sextiles fiery Mars.
 The red planet moves from communicative Gemini into deep-feeling Cancer on the 15th, placing our need for protection on our emotions.
 Sweet Venus moves into Taurus, one of her favourite signs on the same day.
 Relationships become steadier, as we’re more comfortable with our partners.
 Don’t be afraid to voice your thoughts when talkative Mercury sextiles imaginative Neptune on the 15th, there’s beauty in vulnerability.

 Meanwhile May 18th is an exciting day for singles and shopping as Venus conjuncts Uranus.
 Try not to go overboard while these two planets work together — it could be easy to make more of the moment than what it is.
 Enjoy it while it lasts.
-Map out strategies on the same day, when the moon waxes full in Scorpio 5:11 p.m.
-EST.
+Map out strategies on the same day, when the moon waxes full in Scorpio that night.

 The month up until the 21st has been spent working with our finances as the Sun illuminated money minded Taurus.
 He switches his gaze towards Gemini on May 21st, enhancing the attention that we create a connection.
 Simultaneously, Mercury enters his own sign of Gemini on the same day, creating a conjunction between the two heavenly bodies.
 Keep the lines of communication open on May 22nd when Mars sextiles Uranus — we’ll be buzzing with fun new collaborative ideas.
 The month ends on a whimsical note as Venus sextiles Neptune on May 30th.
 Tap into your creative side when these planets work together.